Agatha Harkness spin-off leads new slate of Marvel Disney Plus shows

 Agatha: House of Harkness, a spin-off show that'll see Kathryn Hahn reprise her beloved role from WandaVision, is the stand out of the announcements.
 Other series that were revealed by Marvel are an Echo standalone show, What If...? season 2, an animated Marvel Zombies project and an animated Spider-Man series called Freshman Year.

-Check out the official artwork for all five new Marvel shows below:
+Check out the official artwork for the other four new Marvel shows below:

+Naturally, little is known about a few of these shows.
+What If...? season 2 is likely to continue exploring the Marvel Cinematic Multiverse, with a batch of new stories set to debut in the future.

+Spider-Man: Freshman Year, meanwhile, will hopefully tell an original tale about the webslinger.
+We've seen enough of his origin story to last us a lifetime, so here's hoping it's in the same mould as previous Spider-Man animated offerings.

 - Marvel Phase 4: every movie and TV show set to arrive before 2023